-- Providing Peer Support Services is optional for participating counties.
-Orange County has opted into this benefit.
-Peer services are available in some programs and settings with more coming to the network beginning in 2023. - Peer Support Services are culturally competent individual and group services that promote recovery, resiliency, engagement, socialization, self-sufficiency, self-advocacy, development of natural supports, and identification of strengths through structured activities.
+- Beneficiaries under age 21 may be eligible for the service under Early and Periodic Screening, Diagnostic, and Treatment regardless of their county of residence. - Providing Peer Support Services is optional for participating counties.
+Orange County has opted into this benefit. - Peer Support Services are culturally competent individual and group services that promote recovery, resiliency, engagement, socialization, self-sufficiency, self-advocacy, development of natural supports, and identification of strengths through structured activities.
 These services can be provided to you or your designated significant support person(s) and can be received at the same time as you receive other Drug Medi-Cal Organized Delivery System services.
-The Peer Specialist in Peer Support Services is an individual in recovery with a current State-approved certification program and who provides these services under the direction of a Behavioral Health Professional who is licensed, waivered, or registered with the State. - Peer Support Services include educational skill-building groups, engagement services to encourage you to participate in behavioral health treatment, and therapeutic activities such as promoting self-advocacy. - Peer support services may be provided with you or your significant support person(s) in most settings.
-The purpose of peers services is to help focus on your treatment needs and goals.
-You can access peer services at any level of care, and you can receive this support at the same time as other DMC-ODS services.
+The Peer Specialist in Peer Support Services is an individual who has lived experience with mental health or substance use conditions and is in recovery who has completed the requirements of a county's State-approved certification program, who is certified by the counties, and who provides these services under the direction of a Behavioral Health

+- Professional who is licensed, waivered, or registered with the State. - Peer Support Services include individual and group coaching, educational skill- building groups, resource navigation, engagement services to encourage you to participate in behavioral health treatment, and therapeutic activities such as promoting self-advocacy. - Peer Support Services may be provided in a clinical or non-clinical setting.
+Peer Support Services are available to all clients based on an approved plan of care and can be delivered as a standalone service or concurrently with other DMC-ODS services. - Please ask your provider about peer services at their location or how you can access these services with another provider.